jsdom/jsdom/README.md

 Again we emphasize to only use this when feeding jsdom code you know is safe.
 If you use it on arbitrary user-supplied code, or code from the Internet, you are effectively running untrusted Node.js code, and your machine could be compromised.

+If you want to execute external scripts just add the option `resources: "usable"` to your options as described [below](https://github.com/jsdom/jsdom#loading-subresources).

 Note that event handler attributes, like `<div onclick="">`, will also not function unless `runScripts` is set to `"dangerously"`.
 (However, event handler _properties_, like `div.onclick = ...`, will function regardless of `runScripts`.)

 If you are simply trying to execute script "from the outside", instead of letting `<script>` elements (and inline event handlers) run "from the inside", you can use the `runScripts: "outside-only"` option, which enables `window.eval`: